lovac42/HoochieMama/README.md

 Note: If you have serenityNow installed, please update to the latest version or disable it.
 If you have any other addons that also monkey patches _fillRev, disable them as well. (e.g. <a href="https://ankiweb.net/shared/info/3731265543">Change Order of Review Cards in Regular Decks</a>)

 <img src="https://github.com/lovac42/HoochieMama/blob/master/screenshots/prefmenu.jpg?raw=true">

+## Bugs/Features:
+There is a mis-count issue with the V1 scheduler where the deck browser reports a review total calculated from each subdeck limit.
+In the overview, and with the actual reviews, the numbers are based on the limit from the parent deck (V2).
+This discrepancy may cause some confusion, but it is only a cosmetic difference.
+Patching this may break compatibility with other popular addons, so I decided to leave this as it is.